-In 2021, tuition for full-time students at Michigan Technological University was $16,130 a year for in-state students and $36,432 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time students at Michigan Technological University was $17,296 a year for in-state students and $39,256 a year for out-of-state students.

-Michigan Technological University is a public, state institution, so it offers a reduced tuition rate of $16,130 for in-state students who attend full-time.
-For students who are not considered Michigan-residents, out-of-state tuition is $36,432 a year.
+Michigan Technological University is a public, state institution, which means it offers a reduced tuition rate of $17,296 for students who qualify as state residents and attend full-time.
+For non-Michigan residents, out-of-state tuition is $39,256 a year.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.